kermitt2/grobid_client_python/Readme.md

 > cd grobid-client-python

-It is advised to setup first a virtual environment to avoid falling into one of these gloomy python dependency marshlands:

-> virtualenv --system-site-packages -p python3 env

-> source env/bin/activate
+There is nothing more to do to start using the python command lines, see the next section.

 __Method 2:__ Install using pip directly from github: